tomasmezqui/PoCN_project/data/README.md

+Contains the output/processed data of project #39: Subways I.

-is the folder where to put the output data.
-No need to include the original raw data for the data projects: only the output/post-processed data.
+(No need to include the original raw data for the data projects: only the output/post-processed data.)